preethiprakash1/4156-Miniproject-2024-Students-Java/README.md

 # README

 ## Bug Fixing
 For bug fixing, the static bug finder PMD was used.
-The following command was run:
+In the IndividualProject directory, you can run the following command:

-pmd check -d Course.java, Department.java, MyFileDatabase.java, IndividualProjectApplication.java, RouteController.java -R rulesets/java/quickstart.xml -f text
+pmd check -d src/main/java/dev/coms4156/project/individualproject -R rulesets/java/quickstart.xml -f text

 All bugs found by PMD and manually are now fixed for Course.java, Department.java, MyFileDatabase.java, IndividualProjectApplication.java, and RouteController.java.